SUSTAINABILITY

 Water use & Consumption Policy+

-Our industrial activities have a significant impact on the environment in which they take place, so we need to manage environmental risks in an integrated way to achieve environmental excellence and contribute to the achievement of the 17 United Nations Sustainable Development Goals (SDGs).
+Our industrial activities do not have a significant impact on the water in the environment where they take place.
+Even so, we understand that we must manage the aspects derived from the use of water, both sanitary and in our processes, in order to contribute to the achievement of the United Nations Sustainable Development Goals (SDGs).

 By the end of 2020, we committed to reduce our carbon footprint by 2030 to at least 75% of its Scope 1 and 2 emissions.
 Achieving this target will include measuring, reducing and/or offsetting the CO2 generated directly or indirectly.